AanZee/harbour/site/docs/_variables/icons.md

 ## Optimization and export

 To keep the icons as small and flexible as possible we need to take a few basic principles into account:
-* make sure the final icon shape consists of as few paths as possible
+* Make sure the final icon shape consists of as few paths as possible.
-* flatten and merge your paths and shapes as much as possible
+* Flatten and merge your paths and shapes as much as possible.
-* remove unnecessary vector points
+* Remove unnecessary vector points.
-* avoid groupings
+* Avoid groupings.
-* use shapes (outlines and fill) in stead of lines with a line weight.
+* Use shapes (outlines and fill) in stead of lines with a line weight.
-* convert text elements to shapes (outlines)
+* Convert text elements to shapes (outlines).

-After exporting the icons from a graphical editor you have to optimise the svg-code:
+After exporting the icons from a graphical editor you have to optimise the SVG code:
-* Remove xml tag with version and encoding properties
+* Remove xml tag with version and encoding properties.
-* width and height properties (don’t lose the view box property)
+* Add width and height properties (don’t lose the viewBox property).
-* Remove comments
+* Remove comments.
-* Remove `<title>` and description `<desc>`  and definitions `<defs>` tags
+* Remove `<title>` and description `<desc>`  and definitions `<defs>` tags.
-* Remove unnecessary grouping tags `<g>` and their properties
+* Remove unnecessary grouping tags `<g>` and their properties.

+The remaining
-The remaining svg code can be optimized [online](http://petercollingridge.appspot.com/svg-optimiser).
+code can be optimized [online](http://petercollingridge.appspot.com/svg-optimiser).

 Make sure you've set the following options:
-* Whitespace: remove
+* whitespace: remove
-* Style type: styleString
+* style type: styleString
-* Truncate attribute numbers: 1 decimal place
+* truncate attribute numbers: 1 decimal place
-* Truncate SVG size numbers: 1 decimal place
+* truncate SVG size numbers: 1 decimal place
-* Truncate style numbers: 2 significant figures
+* truncate style numbers: 2 significant figures
-* Check all other option-boxes
+* check all other option-boxes

 The optimized code can be added to the codebase by the steps in the [contribution page](https://github.com/AanZee/harbour/blob/master/docs/CONTRIBUTING.md).